Micjoey/WeddingTableMatch/README.md

 # WeddingTableMatch

 A small demo project showing a constraint-based approach to wedding seating.
-The current solver simply assigns guests to tables in a round-robin fashion.
+The solver uses a lightweight heuristic that keeps friends together and avoids known conflicts when possible.

 ## Quickstart